Kiyoshi Yamamoto was born in Brazil by Japanese parents. He lives and workes in Bergen.

-He received his master’s degree in art from Bergen Academy of the Arts in 2013 and has studied at the London College of Fashion and the Escola de Belas Arts in Rio de Janerio.
-Yamamoto is represented in several collections, including KODE in Bergen and the Norwegian Embassy in Brazil.
+He received his master’s degree in art from Bergen Academy of the Arts in 2013 and has studied at the London College of Fashion and the Escola de Belas Arts in Rio de Janeiro.
+Yamamoto is represented in several collections, including KODE Museum in Bergen and the Norwegian Embassy in Brazil.

 Common to Yamamoto’s works is that they appear as both exploratory and sensory, where different materials and shapes merge into a larger composition.

-Yamamoto works with both sculpture, Performance, tissue, fabric printing and textile dyeing.
+Yamamoto works with both sculpture, Performance, tissue, fabric printing, and textile dyeing.